lh3/lh3.github.com/_posts/2024-09-28-why-is-bwa-aln-still-used.md

 This plot suggests for reads shorter than 60bp, bwa-aln is more sensitive to mutations or sequencing/deamination errors than bwa-mem and bowtie2.
-Given that aDNA reads are short. the higher sensitivity at the short end will help to alleviate reference biases and improve variant calling.
+Given that aDNA reads are short, the higher sensitivity at the short end will help to alleviate reference biases and improve variant calling.
 This is why bwa-aln is still used for aDNA data.